alexismreyes/sortable-table-review/README.md

 **_- React router dom 6_**

+**- Jest**

 ### Features:

 This project creates an array of objects which are initially logged in console sorted by each property, next it renders a table in a react component which is able to be sorted trough any of its propertys listed in a select list or using the column headers which are the same time the object's properties.

+It also run some Unit testing using jest.
+This project includes a GitHub workflow file to run these test prior to deploy it in GH Pages. (pipeline)

 ### Steps to install: